mbsa-tud/ABiD-FI/README.md

 - **ImageCorruptions**
 This folder contains the codes for the image corruptions, that are not included in the ImageCorruption library, such as dirt and rain.
 If you want to add a specific type of image corruption, please add the file to this folder.

-- **InternalFaults.py**
-This file manages the injection of internal faults into a loaded neural network.
-It utilizes a modified TensorFI2 Version ( see *TensorFI2* folder).
-Based on the specified parameters of the config file, it injects a number of faults (BitFlips, Zeros, Random Value) statically into saved weights and biases or dynamically into the output layers during inference.
-It also allows for running experiments with various numbers of bitflips in different layers (needs to be specified in the config file).

-- **FaultInjection.py**
-This document manages the injection of both types of faults.
-In order to do this, the first step is to corrupt the images and use the new images as the testing input for a corrupted network.
-The procedure is as follows:

-(1) Corrupt images and save to separate folder

-(2) Update the labels for the newly generated images

-(3) Add internal faults to selected model

-(4) Test and evaluate the performance of the corrupted network with the corrupted images.